anb00/anb00/README.md

 ### ✨ Introduction to this workflow

 I try to achieve a balance and order with all the files and reach a clean code.
-I will try to update the repositoruies and full fill them with scripts.
+I will try to update the repositories and full fill them with scripts.

 ### 🚀 Features
 Here you can find: